 In a game of cards, you are dealt a certain hand by luck.
 You are forced to use those cards to play the game.
 There is no “I don’t like these.
 I needed different ones.”
 Nope.
 You have to use those cards.

-Instead of throwing down your cards and quitting the game, you use those card to change your situation.
+Instead of throwing down your cards and quitting the game, you use those cards to change your situation.
 You work to get better cards, and the more you know the game, the better you are at playing it.

 That’s how you change your situation.
 Educate yourself.
 Learn all you can about money.
 Learn how to invest it.
 Budget like a boss and only spend on what is valuable to you.